TOAST-DOCS/Gamebase/en/unreal-logger.md

-## Game > Gamebase > Unreal SDK 사용 가이드 > Logger
+## Game > Gamebase > User Guide for Unreal SDK > Logger

-여기에서는 Unreal에서 TOAST Logger SDK를 사용하는 방법을 알아 보겠습니다.
-This document describes how to use TOAST Logger SDK
+This document describes how to use Unreal TOAST Logger SDK.

 ### Initialize
-Log & Crash Search에서 발급받은 AppKey로  TOAST Logger SDK를 초기화 합니다.
 Initialize TOAST Logger SDK with appkey issued from Log & Crash Search.

 **API**